Ask anyone to describe their favorite character.

 "Imagine that his face aches from smiling.
 He’s been smiling for hours: teeth clenched, lips drawn back, eyes crinkled so the crow’s feet show.
 There is an art to smiling in a way that others will believe.
 It is always important to include the eyes; otherwise, people will know you hate them.'

-2. When is the Best Time to Describe Your Characters?
+2. When Should You Describe Your Characters?

 As soon as you put a character into the story, an invisible clock starts to tick.
 The longer your readers go without “seeing” your new character, the more disconnected from the story they become.